TricolorHen061/bwbdocs/docs/configuration_and_customization.rst

 Color
     Int value of the color of the embed.
 You can use this webpage to get the int value of the color you want: https://gist.github.com/thomasbnt/b6f455e2c7d743b796917fa3c205f812
 Delete self after
-    How long the bot should wait (in seconds) before it deletes it's message.
+    How long the bot should wait (in seconds) before it deletes it's own message.
 Set to 0 to tell it to not delete at all.